CoachhCal/Line-Editor-Linked-Lists/README.md

 # Line Editor

 A simple command-line text editor built in C++ using linked lists to store each line separately.
-This editor allows users to create, modify, and save text files using intuitive commands.
+Supports inserting, deleting, and listing text with intuitive commands.
+Allows editing new or existing files and saving changes seamlessly.
+Designed as part of a data structures course project.

 ## Features